Download

 -

-NOTE: The first time you import music, PythonMusic will ask to download a high-quality soundfont (FluidR3 G2-2.sf2) for you.
-This is necessary to play high quality MIDI sounds, and only needs to happen once.
+NOTE: The first time you import music and run a program, PythonMusic will ask to download a high-quality soundfont (FluidR3 G2-2.sf2) for you.
+This is necessary to play high-quality MIDI sounds, and only needs to happen once.